stephenkostas/liferay-docs/develop/tutorials/articles-dxp/295-audience-targeting/01-accessing-the-content-targeting-api.markdown

 # Accessing the Content Targeting API [](id=accessing-the-content-targeting-api)

 The [Audience Targeting](https://www.liferay.com/marketplace/-/mp/application/43707761)
-application can be used to show relevant content to users based on profiles.
-You might want to take the next step and use the Content Targeting API.
+application shows relevant content to users.
+Out of the box, it only works with Liferay's apps.
+You can use the Content Targeting API with your own apps too.
 For instance, you could list user segments in your own application or update a campaign when someone creates a calendar event.
-Using the Content Targeting API, you can unleash the power of Audience Targeting to the realms outside of Liferay's default applications.
+Using the Content Targeting API, you can utilize Audience Targeting outside of Liferay's default applications.

-In this tutorial, you'll learn how to give your application access to the Content Targeting API.
+Now you'll learn how to give your application access to the Content Targeting API.
 Then you can view some examples of how to use the Java and JSON APIs that are available.

 ## Exposing the Content Targeting API [](id=exposing-the-content-targeting-api)

-Configuring your app to have access to the Content Targeting API requires only one line of code.
-This line of code is a dependency that should be added to your Gradle project.
+Configuring your app to have access to the Content Targeting API requires only one line of code -- a dependency that in your Gradle project.
 Follow the instructions below to add the Content Targeting API dependency.

 1. Open the `build.gradle` file in your app's project folder.

 2. Find the `dependencies` declaration and add the following line within that
     declaration:

         provided group: "com.liferay.content-targeting", name: "com.liferay.content.targeting.api", version: "4.0.0"